jbalcomb/ReMoM/doc/000-MoX_vs_MoM.md

 ¿ weirdly add MoX_STRU, MoX_ENUM, etc. ? just used MoX_DEF? move to MoX_Lib?
 ...something I saw somewhere just had a massive <lib name>.H with *everything* in there...

+eliminate the declarations in MoX.H for the MoX functions add all MoX headers to MoX_Lib.H move all MoM includes to MoM.H from MoX.H
+...requires moving the modules to the MoX project